Centennial Care – Self Directed Community Benefit

 Annually, the Support Broker helps the member complete the financial eligibility process.
 The MCO Care Coordinator completes the annual CNA and NFLOC assessments.
 The Support Broker helps the member complete their annual SDCB budget goals and passes this on to the Care Coordinator who reviews and submits to the MCO’s Utilization Team.

 Once the SDCB budget is approved, the member/EOR implements the budget with the support of the Financial Management Agency (FMA), which is Conduent.
 The member will complete Employee Enrollment Packets and Vendor Enrollment Packets and submit to Conduent.
 To get employees paid, the member/EOR submits timesheets and Payment Request Forms (PRF) to Conduent for payment.
-The Support Broker educates, guides and assists the participant to implement their SDCB budget.
+The Support Broker educates, guides and assists the participant to do my math homework implement their SDCB budget.